Hwy 2 Outdoor Adventures

 Get caffeinated and take a hike

-Stop by The Station: Urban Gourmet to order delicious coffee and breakfast to sip and savor.
-Then grab your sneakers, hiking boots, or bike and head to Bison Plant Trail, a beautiful 2.3-mile loop located on the outskirts of Minot along Hwy 52.
-This trail takes just over an hour to complete on foot and dogs are welcome on a leash.
+To begin exploring Hwy 2 outdoor adventures near Minot, stop by The Station: Urban Gourmet for coffee and breakfast to sip and savor.
+Afterward, grab your hiking boots or bike and head to the Bison Plant Trail.
+This scenic 2.3-mile loop is located just outside Minot near Highway 52.
+The trail takes just over an hour to complete on foot and welcomes dogs on a leash.
+It’s a great option for visitors looking to enjoy nature close to the city.

 Cool off in the water

-Spend time kayaking on the river; equipment rentals are available from Minot Parks.
-There are several access points near Minot, including Rice Lake, Nelson Carlson Lake, or the canoe trails at the Lake Darling near the Upper Souris Wildlife Refuge.
-Enjoy the day on the water as you see and hear North Dakota wildlife.
+Spend time kayaking on the river, with equipment rentals available through Minot Parks.
+Several access points are located near Rice Lake, Nelson Carlson Lake, and Lake Darling near the Upper Souris Wildlife Refuge.
+While on the water, visitors may spot local wildlife and enjoy a quieter side of North Dakota’s outdoors.

 Discover the abundance of wildlife refuges

 North Dakota has more wildlife refuges than any other state.
-There are six wildlife refuges less than an hour and a half from Minot – Denbigh Experimental Forest, wetlands at Audubon and J. Clark Salyer Refuge, grasslands at Upper Souris, and the prairie at Lostwood, which is known for having the highest population of sharp-tailed grouse.
+Notably, six refuges are located within an hour and a half of Minot.
+These include Denbigh Experimental Forest, Audubon and J. Clark Salyer refuges, Upper Souris grasslands, and Lostwood National Wildlife Refuge.
+Lostwood is especially known for its high population of sharp-tailed grouse, making it a popular spot for birdwatching.

 Get out and golf

 Take in stunning views at Beowulf Golf Club.
 Swing the afternoon away at the 18 holes at Souris Valley Golf Course or the Vardon Golf Club.
-Try out Footgolf at Apple Grove Golf Course.
-This sport combines soccer and golf and is one of two courses in North Dakota.
+Additionally, Apple Grove Golf Course features Footgolf, a unique combination of soccer and golf, and one of only two such courses in North Dakota.

 Stand under history

-Enjoy lunch on the patio at Proz Lakeside at the Cove.
+Lakeside dining at Proz Lakeside at the Cove

 Stop for a light breakfast and specialty coffee at Urban Stampede.

-Urban Stampede coffeehouse is a former saloon with lots of character.
-Check out the tin ceiling, dark wood bar and awesome stone floor.
-Sip on freshly brewed java while you peruse the “World’s Smallest Art Gallery” and gift shop.
+Urban Stampede offers specialty coffee in a former saloon filled with character.
+Tin ceilings, dark wood accents, and a stone floor create a unique atmosphere.
+While visiting, guests can sip on freshly brewed coffee and browse the “World’s Smallest Art Gallery” and gift shop.

 Rent a bike and ride along the Red River of the North on the Greenway.